IriscShih/coding-star/_posts/2014-09-02-Let's-learn-C++-part3.md

 iris: true
 ---

 The following exercises will give you more practice with basic C++.
-The solutions will be provided in the next post of Let's Learn C++ session. :)
+The solutions will be provided personally, if you got stuck into some of the exercises, ask me via everything you can.
+Otherwise, try your best to solve them, you can make it! :)

 ###Exercise 1